AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ```
 ![[Pasted image 20250506230015.png]]
-All is also similar to
+All is also similar to Any but all the values should get satisfied.